lucthiery/188.992-Experiment-Design-W24/README.md

 - `openalex_client.py`
 - `crossref_client.py` (newly implemented with extensive documentation)

 The fallback logic is defined in the `utils/data_utils.py` file, where asynchronous tasks are created for each dataset row.
 The cascading fallback mechanism (PubMed → OpenAlex → CrossRef) in `utils/data_utils.py` to enrich the data with article metadata.
-It fetches the metadata such as title and abstract from the given links in the datasets, that can be found in `Data/original`
+It fetches the metadata such as title and abstract from the given links in the datasets, that can be found in `Data/original`.

+However, the metadata retrieval will create the preprocessed csv files in the folder `DATA\preprocessed`.
+However. the filename will start with the timestamp.
+So you need to rename the filenames manually after executing the preprocessing step in order to use the latest preprocessed data.

 ## Baseline Recreation

 We decided to recreate two of the given baslines, the Naive Bayes model with TF-IDF transformation and the SVM with doc2vec embeddings.
 You can find further information in the folder models in the files "naive_bayes_function.py" and "alternative_nb_with_cv.py" for Naive Bayes and in "d2v+svm.R" for SVM.

 ## Project Structure